Macquarie’s people are empowered to innovate and invest for a better future.

 Individual businesses operate within Macquarie's operating groups.
 These businesses work closely together, specialising in defined products or markets.

 Within overall guidelines and a strong risk management framework, the operating groups have substantial discretion in the way they manage their business activities.
 Great emphasis is placed on a client's relationship with Macquarie as a whole.

 Four service groups provide the framework, infrastructure and support that the operating groups require to manage their business.
 These are the Corporate Operations, Financial Management, Legal and Governance, and Risk Management Groups.

 Corporate Operations Group comprises the following divisions:

-Risk Management Group (RMG), is an independent and centralised function responsible for independent and objective review and challenge, oversight, monitoring and reporting in relation to Macquarie’s material risks.
+Risk Management Group (RMG), which forms the second line of defence, is an independent and centralised function responsible for independent and objective review and challenge, oversight, monitoring and reporting in relation to Macquarie’s material risks.

 The Financial Management Group (FMG) is focused on managing Macquarie's funding and capital.
 It provides strategic capital, tax and financial analysis and advice to senior management to support the growth of Macquarie’s businesses around the world.
 It ensures Macquarie continues to meet its financial, regulatory and tax reporting compliance obligations in the jurisdictions in which Macquarie operates, and maintains relationships on behalf of the Group with a wide range of external stakeholders.